faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 ISR (in-sync replicas) = [R1, R2, R3]
 ```

-I'll use the marker `T[X]` for designating time progression.
-Remember that `LEO` is log end offset, and it is the next offset
+I'll use the marker `T[X]` for designating the time progression.
+Remember that `LEO` is the log end offset, and it is the next offset
 that the replica doesn't have yet for partition `P`.
 The leader moves the high watermark, and it's tracking each
 of the followers `LEO`.
+I purposely show `LEO` and watermark only on a leader.
+In reality, each of the replica tracks
+its own `LEO` and high watermark, but I'll omit it now for simplicity.

 ```postgresql
 ----------------------------------T1--------------------------------------------